MetaMudraGames/Orbital-judgement-day/README.md

 ║   There is no save point.                                       ║ ║   There is no second chance.                                    ║ ║                                                                 ║
-║   Death takes you to Purgatory.                                 ║ ║   The Operator is waiting.                                      ║
-║   Your Identity Card is the only exit.                          ║ ║                                                                 ║
+║   Death takes you to Digital Hell.                              ║ ║   The Operator is waiting.                                      ║ ║   Your Identity Card is the only exit.                          ║ ║                                                                 ║